ArcaneEngineer/ECS-tutorials/part3.md

 ```
 function funcNull(component, data) {} //"null pattern"
 ```
-This strange goodie is known as the [null pattern](https://en.wikipedia.org/wiki/Null_object_pattern).
+This strange function a form of the [null design pattern](https://en.wikipedia.org/wiki/Null_object_pattern).
 You could also see it as an empty [stub](https://en.wikipedia.org/wiki/Method_stub).
-It exists when we have no initialiser or update logic to run, for a given component type.
+It exists for when we have no initialiser or update logic to run, for a given component type.
 It avoids us having to do something like this:

 ```
 if (component.init != undefined)